 The Enchanted Learning website offers a very comprehensive list of the names of mother and baby animals.
 You can find the URL for the site in the Resources section below.

-Below you will find a matching worksheet which the children can use to demonstrate mastery of the concepts introduced in the lessons.
-You can use this preschool worksheet as a nice compliment to your farm animals lesson plans, zoo lesson plans or lessons about animal habits, or as simply a stand-alone lesson.
+Download a mother and baby animal matching worksheet which the children can use to demonstrate mastery of the concepts introduced in the lessons.
+You can use this preschool worksheet as a nice compliment to your lesson plans, or simply as a stand-alone.